 Why Offsides in Soccer?

-Without the offside rule, soccer would most likely descend to a game where the ball is punted from one end of the field to the other, with all players competing to score in a sea of chaos.
+Without the offside rule, soccer would descend to a game where the ball is hit from one end of the pitch to the other, with all players competing to score in a sea of chaos.
 It would be an unrecognizable game.

 Thankfully, instead of this, we have ‘the beautiful game’: the most popular sport in the world, full of excitement, skill, athleticism, and tactical guile.
 That being said, many people don’t fully understand the rule.